 Writing opinion pieces is an effective way for young people to take action on issues that matter to them.
 Opinion pieces can inspire, educate, motivate, convince and mobilize an audience.
 However, writing opinion pieces is a skill like any other — one that can be learned by developing the foundational building blocks of effective op-ed writing.
 This interactive workshop takes students through the nuts and bolts of op-ed writing, covering how to generate insightful op-ed topics, develop authoritative arguments, structure an article and get published.

 Creating Better Global Citizens

 Many schools are committed to helping their students become global citizens.
 But teaching global citizenship is easier said than done.
 Why?
 Because global citizenship competencies include a mix of hard and soft skills formed by communicating with people different from ourselves.
-By virtue of their work living in and speaking with people from a range of countries, experienced journalists naturally reflect the qualities of global citizens.
+By virtue of their experience living in diverse places and interviewing diverse people, journalists naturally exhibit the qualities of global citizens.
 This workshop explores how schools can help their students develop global citizenship competencies by fostering the behaviours, attitudes and skillsets of journalists.

 Helping Youth Defend Democracy

-In a polarized media climate, it's easy to see issues through a black-and-white, us-versus-them lens — especially when our political leaders nurture these attitudes.
-But if tomorrow's leaders are to tackle intractable challenges and shore up democracy, they need to develop nuanced understandings of problems and potential solutions, be willing to hear out those they disagree with and see past outrage and partisanship.
-This address speaks about how innovative teaching methods can change how youth see themselves, issues and the world.
+In a polarized media climate, it’s easy to see issues through a black-and-white, us-versus-them lens — especially when our political leaders nurture these attitudes.
+But if tomorrow’s leaders are to tackle intractable challenges and shore up democracy, they need to develop nuanced understandings of problems and potential solutions; be willing to hear out those they disagree with; and see past outrage and partisanship.
+This address speaks about the innovative teaching methods that can be used to change how youth see themselves, issues and the world.